 We named this initiative “Makom” because this word has several meanings which fit our goals.
 “Makom” means “place” – as in “every Jew should be able to find his place in our community.”
 It means “space” as in “we will make space for you if you want to join us here.”
 And lastly, “Makom” is one of the names of God.
 We refer to God as “HaMakom” when we’re comforting a mourner.
 The Maharal says that “Makom” is connected to the word“mekayem,” something that sustains and provides existence.
 Many of the people making this transition need both comfort and sustenance as they find their way in a community which is unfamiliar to them.

 Zeldy grew up in a very close and tight-knit chasidish community in Brooklyn.
-While there was a tremendous amount of warmth and chesed exemplified by her community, she yearned to find her spiritual individuality and gain a deeper emotional and intellectual understanding of G-d.
-With a background in sales and a passion for dance, Zeldy now teaches English at a large Yeshiva.
-She lives in North Jersey with her husband and three beautiful children.
+She yearned to find her spiritual individuality and gain a deeper emotional and intellectual understanding of G-d.
+Zeldy became a certified life coach in order to help others find the same happiness she was able to find on her journey.
+In her spare time, Zeldy loves to dance and exercise.
+Before Project Makom she taught children in a local Jewish school.
+Zeldy lives in North Jersey with her husband and four beautiful children.

 Director of Volunteer Services